Grand Palais: Construction and early years

 The exterior of this massive palace combines an imposing Classical stone façade with a riot of Art Nouveau ironwork, and a number of allegorical statue groups including work by sculptors Paul Gasq, Camille Lefèvre, Alfred Boucher, Alphonse-Amédée Cordonnier and Raoul Verlet.
-A monumental bronze quadriga by Georges Récipon tops each wing of the main façade.
-The one on the Champs-Élysées side depicts Immortality prevailing over Time, the one on the Seine side Harmony triumphing over Discord.
+A monumental copper quadriga by Georges Récipon tops both corners of the main façade.
+The one on the Champs-Élysées (north) side depicts Immortality Prevailing Over Time (1900) and the one on the Seine (south) side depicts Harmony Triumphing Over Discord (1900).

 The structure had problems that started even before it was completed, mainly as a result of subsidence caused by a drop in the water table.
 The builders attempted to compensate for this subsidence, and for a tendency of the ground to shift, by sinking supporting posts down to firmer soil, since construction could not be delayed.
 These measures were only partially successful.
 Further damage occurred once the building was in use.
 Excessive force applied to structural members during the installation of certain exhibitions such as the Exposition Internationale de la Locomotion Aérienne caused damage, as did acid runoff from the horse shows.

 Additional problems due to the construction of the building itself revealed themselves over the course of time.
 Differential rates of expansion and contraction between cast iron and steel members, for example, allowed for water to enter, leading to corrosion and further weakening.
 When finally one of the glass ceiling panels fell in 1993, the main space had to be closed for restoration work, and was not fully reopened to the public until 2007.